Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.3.a.**  What is the rate of mutations/genome x generation for *E. coli*?
 That is to say, how many mutations should we expect per individual bacterial genome replication event?

-**Q.3.b.** Assume there are 10<sup>30</sup> _E. coli_ cells on Earth ([estimate from a 1998 study out of University of Georgia](https://www.pnas.org/content/95/12/6578)).
+**Q.3.b.** Assume there are 10<sup>30</sup> microbial cells on Earth ([estimate from a 1998 study out of University of Georgia](https://www.pnas.org/content/95/12/6578)).
 If every one of these cells replicates all at once, how many mutations should we expect to occur in this replication cycle?

 **Q.3.c.** Life on Earth is approximately 10<sup>9.5</sup> years old. _E. coli_ replicates at a rate of one generation per 20 minutes, or 3 replications per hour.
 If we assume that _E. coli_ has been around since the beginning of life on Earth, how many _E. coli_ generations have passed since life began?

 **Q.3.d.** Let's assume that the global population size of _E. coli_ remains constant over time.
 Given your answers for 2.b. (the total number of mutations that arise every time all the _E. coli_ in the world replicate) and 2.c. (the number of times _E. coli_ could have replicated since life began), how many total mutation events would you expect have happened in Earth's history?
 Is this number bigger or smaller than the number of possible _E. coli_ genotypes?

+**Q.3.e.** Let's observe two things:

+* Microbes in nature are really good at what they do and are highly optimized for their environments
+* As you have just calculated, there has not been enough time to search hardly any part of the total search space.

+Given that mutations are random, what else is at play in evolution that the resulting organisms are so highly optimized?
+(1 bullet point)

 Note: Question-3 is based on an entry from [*Cell Biology by the Numbers*](http://book.bionumbers.org/what-is-the-mutation-rate-during-genome-replication/), and from material from Dan Fisher's course Evolution by the Numbers [APPPHYS237/BIO251](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&q=APPPHYS%20237:%20Evolution%20by%20the%20numbers&academicYear=20182019).